LEO-RobotAgent: A General-purpose Robotic Agent for Language-driven Embodied Operator: Experiments

 In contrast, DLLMs and TLLMs—frameworks with multi-LLM division of labor—unexpectedly yielded low scores.
 This is largely because multiple roles in the framework require tuning with corresponding preset prompts, and despite investing far more effort in this calibration than for other agent schemes, this was the best performance achieved.
 Coordination among multiple LLMs leads to a rapid surge in token consumption and a higher propensity for hallucinations, which hinders the execution of normal plans or results in the omission of key details.
 For instance, the Evaluator often incorrectly triggers replanning operations, thereby impeding the normal execution of plans; alternatively, misinterpretation of overly lengthy text may result in the omission of detailed steps such as returning to the origin, which are specified in the task requirements.

-Our framework not only achieves favorable performance in Task 1 (where DAS and CGE excel) but also generates fewer hallucinations in the relatively challenging Tasks 2 and 3, maintains stable long-term memory, and incurs reasonable time and token costs.
+Our framework also delivers promising performance on Task 1, where DAS and CGE excel.
+For the more challenging Tasks 2 and 3, it incurs significantly lower time and token costs.
+Furthermore, our framework achieves consistently high scores with low standard deviations across three tasks.
+This superior and stable performance can be attributed to its advantages over the more complex DLLMs and TLLMs: it generates far fewer hallucinations and stably retains long-term memory throughout the experimental process.
+Furthermore, to quantitatively evaluate the human-in-the-loop mechanism, we introduce the LEO (human) setting, where the user is allowed to intervene exactly once when the agent encounters an error.
+While this significantly improves performance, it also introduces extra burdens, explicitly reflected in increased Token Usage and execution Time.

 This experiment indicates that LEO-RobotAgent, leveraging its more streamlined agent architecture, achieves lower debugging overhead and superior task planning performance with enhanced robustness, which validates the principle of ``less is more".
 Meanwhile, we successfully completed the experiment using this fully customized robot architecture, which also verified the universal value of the framework.